-Why the Appco direct sales journey is as important as your success
+Why the direct sales journey is as important as your success

-But when I joined Appco’s door-to-door sales network as a student, in the summer of 1993, I had a very clear definition of success in my mind.
+But when I started in direct sales as a student, in the summer of 1993, I had a very clear definition of success in my mind.
 It was simply to achieve massive material wealth and live the life of my dreams.

-Sales, work ethic, enthusiasm – these things came to me pretty easily, but learning how to build and mentor a team was a huge challenge for me.
-I simply couldn’t understand why other people could not see what I could see, or why they weren’t as motivated as I was about the opportunity the Appco field sales network offered.
+Sales, work ethic, enthusiasm – these things came to me pretty easily, but learning how to mentor a team was a huge challenge for me.
+I simply couldn’t understand why other people could not see what I could see, or why they weren’t as motivated as I was about the opportunity.

 This led to me getting incredibly frustrated for a few months – almost to the point where I wanted to give up – until it dawned on me what was going wrong.